TheGymRwanda/Real-Time-3D-Godot-Game-Group-X/README.md

 * Collision detection with track boundaries and obstacles
 * A penalty system:

-  * The car is pushed backward upon collision or leaving the track
+  * The car is pushed backward upon collision
   * The player has a total of 6 lives (collisions allowed)
 * Camera system: